JoeFiore/FortniteTweaks/README.md

 1. Program Purpose and Benefits

-Category	Details
+**Core Function**
-Core Function;	This is a comprehensive system optimization utility designed to reduce system latency, improve performance, and declutter your Windows installation.
+This is a comprehensive system optimization utility designed to reduce system latency, improve performance, and declutter your Windows installation.
 It achieves this by applying a series of advanced registry tweaks, power management changes, and debloating routines.
+**Target Audience**
-Target Audience;	PC gamers, competitive users, streamers, or anyone seeking maximum responsiveness and performance from their Windows system.
+PC gamers, competitive users, streamers, or anyone seeking maximum responsiveness and performance from their Windows system.
+**Key Benefits**
-Key Benefits;	Lower Input Lag: Tweaks target I/O system and processor scheduling to reduce delays between input and on-screen action.
+Lower Input Lag: Tweaks target I/O system and processor scheduling to reduce delays between input and on-screen action.
 Increased FPS/Stability: Removal of background processes and unnecessary services (debloat).
-System Cleanup: Automated temporary file and cache cleaning.
-Optimized Power: Custom power plan for high-performance CPU scheduling.
+System Cleanup: Automated temporary file and cache cleaning. **Optimized Power**
+Custom power plan for high-performance CPU scheduling.

 **2. Safety, Preparation, and Requirements**